boldandbrad/euchre-cli/README.md

 * Ability to adjust speed of cpu decision making
 * Shell output coloring and emojis
 * Choose trump suit from suits in hand only mode
-* Install with homebrew on mac and linux

 ### Future